oracle-livelabs/apex/apex-professional-hol22/5-add-human-tasks/5-add-human-tasks.md

 In this lab, you will learn how to create Human Tasks to:

-- Send Appointment Request To Doctor
+- Send Appointment Request To Doctor.

-- Raise Invoice Request For Patient
+- Raise Invoice Request For Patient.

-- Raise Feedback Request For Patient
+- Raise Feedback Request For Patient.

 Estimated Time: 20 minutes